 A good landing is considered to be one that is on the centreline, within the touchdown zone and at the correct speed.
 A smooth landing isn’t necessarily a good one if it doesn’t meet the above criteria.
 Equally, a firm landing is recommended on some aircraft types if the runway is wet, or it’s windy.

 As the aircraft leaves the runway, it is again reconfigured and the after landing checklist is complete.
 The taxy in remains a very critical phase of flight and requires a high level of concentration.

 Once the aircraft has come to a stop on the parking stand, the engines are shut down and the shutdown checklist is completed.

 The doors are opened and the passengers start to disembark.

 The turnaround then starts where the aircraft is prepared for the next flight.
 The turnaround can be as quick 25 minutes at some airlines.
 If you are flying 4 flights in a day, which is quite typical at short-haul airlines, you will be doing one initial setup and 3 turnarounds every day as well as doing just about everything spoken about above (after initial check-in) 4 times.

-The check-in, planning, aircraft setup, aircraft operation and flight management described has been toned down significantly to help a person with little or no knowledge about commercial aviation to understand what a pilot does on a daily basis.
-However, the reality is that all of these areas are far more complex than this brief overview describes and it take years of training and experience to become fully proficient at.
+The check-in, planning, aircraft setup, aircraft operation and flight management described has been toned down significantly to help a person with little or no knowledge about commercial aviation understand what a pilot does on a daily basis.
+However, the reality is that all of these areas are far more complex than this brief overview describes.
+It takes years of training and experience to become fully proficient at the job.

 Anyone that tells you that pilots don’t work hard or the job is easy don’t really understand what the job entails.